pulp/pulp_installer/README.md

 Variables
 ---------

-Each role documents all the variables that it uses in a separate README, and some variables are shared between multiple roles.
+**Each role documents all the variables that it uses in its own README**.
+Some variables are used by multiple roles.
+In that case, they are be documented in their primary role and mentioned in the `shared_variables` section the other roles.

 **Required Variables:**
 Most variables have sane defaults but a few are required.
 See ``example-use/group_vars/all`` for